chandran-jr/chandran-jr/README.md

   <img src = "https://github-readme-stats.vercel.app/api?username=chandran-jr&show_icons=true&count_private=true&theme=dark&hide=issues&line_height=32">
 </p>

 <p>I am a React developer graduated from Mar Baselios College of Engineering and Technology, CS stream.
-I have experience working with and Machine Learning, Figma and a bit of Blockchain as well</p>
+I have experience working with Python, and Figma as well for designing.</p>

-<p>I am currently looking into Next.js and slowly digging my way into the web 3.0 universe.
-Studying the concept of solidity and blockchain, learning Ethereum and Solana slowly.
-I focus on product development and management too.
+<p>I am currently looking into Next.js I focus on product development and management too.
+Looking to transorm into a solid Full-Stack Developer.
 I am an empathetic person by which I am able to communicate and understand my colleagues.
-I am a hustler and a lover of new tech, trying to understand how the universe works and the purpose of our existence.
-Plays cricket and football, loves memes, dark humour, food, gaming etc.</p>
+I am a hustler and a lover of new tech.
+Plays cricket and football, loves memes, food, gaming etc.</p>

-<h2 align="center">Connect Me !! 🤝</h2>
+<h2 align="center">Connect with me !! 🤝</h2>

 <p align="center">
 <a href="https://github.com/chandran-jr" target="_blank">